-According to recent research, consuming unfiltered apple cider vinegar may aid the body in adsorption of certain minerals like calcium and potassium from leafy greens; lower blood sugar levels by improving the body’s ability to process carbohydrates into glucose that may be helpful for those with type-2 diabetes.
-But probably the greatest benefits lies in its active probiotic properties.
+According to recent research, consuming unfiltered apple cider vinegar may aid the body in the absorption of certain minerals. like calcium and potassium from leafy greens; lower blood sugar levels by improving the body’s ability to process carbohydrates into glucose that may be helpful for those with type-2 diabetes.
+But probably the greatest benefits lie in its active probiotic properties.
 As they say, good health begins in the gut.

 What makes unfiltered apple cider vinegar effective?

 Unpasteurized apple cider vinegar contains the original “mother culture”.
 If you’ve ever picked up a bottle, you’ll notice particles floating in its murky liquid.
-While distilled wine vinegars are filtered and pasteurized to remove the sediment and make it crystal clear, these particles in the “mother” vinegar, carry protein and enzyme strands along with bacteria from the original host that are responsible for introducing live probiotics into our system.
-Depending on the quality of the fermentation process, bottling and storage, determines how active the probiotics will be once consumed.
-Just like the effectiveness of yeast, if expired, not stored probably, or if overheated, the bacteria is rendered ineffective.
-There are several brands on the market, the most popular amongst aficionados appears to be Braggs raw organic apple cider that can be purchased in most retail grocery stores or online.
+While distilled wine vinegar is filtered and pasteurized to remove the sediment and make it crystal clear, these particles in the “mother” vinegar, carry protein and enzyme strands along with bacteria from the original host that are responsible for introducing live probiotics into our system.
+Depending on the quality of the fermentation process, bottling and storage determine how active the probiotics will be once consumed.
+Just like the effectiveness of yeast, if expired, not properly stored, or if overheated, the bacteria are rendered ineffective.
+There are several brands on the market, the most popular among aficionados is Braggs raw organic apple cider available in grocery stores or online.